Shree-Pai/REACT-FULL-COURSE/Javascript/Readme.md

     - let and const Introduced in ES6

 Datatypes:
-    It adds he label to the container.
+    It adds the label to the container.
     -> Primitive datatype -> number,string,boolean,undefined(variable is declared but not initialised),null(variable with no value),BigInt(to store beyond normal number),Symbol.
     ->Reference datatype -> Array, Object, Function